Melbourne, Australia · Sunday 19 July 2026

 Adjusted Time

-Run Melbourne Half Marathon is a half marathon held in Melbourne, Australia, scheduled for Sunday 19 July 2026.
-The course is run on road surface with 53m of total elevation gain, reaching a maximum altitude of 38m above sea level.
+Run Melbourne Half Marathon is a half marathon held in Melbourne, Australia.
+It is scheduled for Sunday 19 July 2026.
+The course is run on road surface with 53m of total climbing, with its high point near 38m above sea level.
 For registration and full race details, visit the official Run Melbourne Half Marathon website.

 Based on historical weather data for July, the expected race day conditions are as follows.
 Near-ideal running temperatures are expected, ranging from 10°C to 16°C. This temperature range is widely considered optimal for marathon performance, allowing efficient heat dissipation without cold-related issues.
 There is a moderate chance of rain (24%).
 Runners may want to prepare for wet conditions but shouldn't expect persistent rainfall.

-Run Melbourne Half Marathon is run on road surfaces, which provide the fastest and most predictable conditions for marathon running.
-Road courses allow for consistent pacing and are typically the best choice for runners targeting a personal best time.
+Run Melbourne Half Marathon is run on road surfaces, which provide the fastest and most predictable conditions for racing.
+Road courses allow for consistent pacing and are typically the best choice for a personal best.

 Looking for an easier marathon or a tougher challenge?
 You can also compare Run Melbourne Half Marathon against other half marathons to find the right race for your goals.